Ghana Army

-The Ghana Army (GA) is the main ground warfare organizational military branch of the Ghanaian Armed Forces (GAF).
-In 1959, two years after the Gold Coast obtained independence as Ghana, the Gold Coast Regiment was withdrawn from the Royal West African Frontier Force, and formed the basis for the new Ghanaian army.
-Together with the Ghanaian air force (GHF) and Ghanaian navy (GN), the Ghanaian army (GA) makes up the Ghanaian Armed Forces (GAF), controlled by the Ghanaian Ministry of Defence (MoD) and Central Defence Headquarters, both located in Greater Accra.
+The Ghana Army is the principal land warfare force of Ghana.
+In 1959, two years after the Gold Coast became independent from the British Empire, the Gold Coast Regiment was withdrawn from the Royal West African Frontier Force and formed the basis for the new Ghanaian army.
+Together with the Ghana Air Force and Ghana Navy, the Ghana Army makes up the Ghana Armed Forces, which is controlled by the Ghanaian Ministry of Defence and Central Defence Headquarters, both of which are located in the Greater Accra Region.

 History

 The command structure for the army forces in Ghana originally stemmed from the British Army's West Africa Command.
 Lieutenant General Lashmer Whistler was the penultimate commander holding the command from 1951 to 1953.
 Lt Gen Sir Otway Herbert, who left the West Africa Command in 1955, was the last commander.
 The command was dissolved on 1 July 1956.